 - Try to have five portions of fruit and vegetables a day.
 A portion is about 80g of fruit or vegetables.
 This is roughly equal to an apple, orange, banana, or similarly-sized fruit or two serving spoons of cooked vegetables such as broccoli or carrots.

 - Eat foods with reduced fat.
 Choose reduced fat versions of foods such as dairy products, spreads and salad dressings.
 Cut fat off meat.

 - Eat foods with reduced salt.
 Too much salt can increase your blood pressure and your risk of heart disease and stroke.

 - Eat healthier snacks.
 If you're hungry between meals, choose a healthy option such as fresh fruit or low calorie yogurts instead of chocolate or crisps.

 - Look at food labels.
-Choose food with less far, sugar and salt content.
+Choose food with less fat, sugar and salt content.

 - Think about how you eat.
 Eat your meals at the table and it will help you focus on the amount of food you eat.
 Eat slowly because it takes time for your body to register how much food you've eaten and how full you are.
-Donít eat while walking, but wait until you get there and take time to concentrate on what you are eating.
+Don't eat while walking, but wait until you reach your destination and take time to concentrate on what you are eating.